LoveNek0/LoveNek0/README.md

                 <b>
                     IDEs I prefer to use:
                 </b>
-                Products of Intellij (like Idea, Rider, PHPStorm, WEBStorm etc.)
+                Products of Intellij (like Idea, Rider, PHPStorm, WebStorm etc.)
             </li>
         </ul>
     </div>